 YEAR USING PAYMO

-Have you ever felt like breaking off your daily routine and starting fresh again?
+Have you ever felt like breaking off your daily routine and starting afresh?

 Daniel Stoicescu wanted to express his ideas and design vision without barriers.
-So he took the leap and left the former company he founded with two college colleagues to launch Cromatic Studios, a design studio, in 2012.
-His brother, Cristian, recalls joining the company together with 4 other colleagues one year later, bringing marketing and business management skills to the table.
+So he took the leap and left the former company he founded with two college mates to launch Cromatic Studios, a design studio, in 2012.
+His brother, Cristian, recalls joining the company together with four other one year later, bringing marketing and business management skills to the table.

-Although fun, the ride was nothing but smooth as many would expect.
+Although fun, the ride was anything but smooth.

-Cristian and his team would soon find out that growth comes with its own costs:
+Cristian and his team would soon find out that growth comes at a cost:

-When we reached the point of 10 people, we couldn’t manage to deliver our work without a project management tool.
+When we got to ten people, we couldn’t manage to deliver our work without a project management tool.
 This made us miss deadlines, underestimate the workload, and it was impossible to forecast the cash flow or the volume of work.